Top 10 Things to Do This Summer

 Sip and Savour Wines & Ciders

-Founded in 2008, there are currently 14 winery and cidery members of the Similkameen Independent Winegrowers.
+Founded in 2008, there are currently 12 wineries, 2 cideries and 1 distillery that make of membership of the Similkameen Independent Winegrowers.
 Whether you are looking for an everyday wine, a special occasion bottle, or an opportunity to explore the region’s unique terroir, SIW’s wines will not disappoint.

 Cycle along vineyards, take a guided-tour or even board a helicopter for a totally unique birds eye view experience of what this stunning valley has to offer.